 Arriving in Philadelphia, Wentz quickly formed a bond with wide receiver Jordan Matthews, a fellow Christian.
 Speaking to reporters in September of 2016, Matthews had this to say about his new QB; “He doesn’t play for you.
 He doesn’t play for his parents.
 He doesn’t play for me,” Matthews said.”
 He plays for God straight up.
 So when you do that, there is no pressure.
 It is just straight up.
 So that is why any time he says something he says, ‘AO1,’ and everybody wants to say, ‘Oh, is it this?
 Or is it this?’
 No. He puts himself in a position where he doesn’t have to put pressure on himself. . . .
 I knew that about him and that he has got the skill set, and he has got the body and he has got the arm, and he works his butt off every single day.”

-That relationship with Matthews combined with an incredible work ethic led to Wentz being named the opening day starter for the Eagles, and Philly quickly jumped out to a 3-0 start to 2016 before fading to a 7-9 finish.
+That relationship with Matthews, combined with an incredible work ethic led to Wentz being named the opening day starter for the Eagles, and Philly quickly jumped out to a 3-0 start in 2016 before fading to a 7-9 finish.
 Carson played great at times, and other times looked like a rookie as he threw for 3,782 yards with 16 touchdowns and 14 interceptions.
 Through it all, Wentz kept playing, and living his life, for an audience of one.
-Carson would visit children at local hospitals, served on a Missions trip to Haiti with Mission of Hope, a Christian ministry that is helping to bring healing to those recovering from the devastating earthquakes of 2010.
+Carson would visit children at local hospitals and served on a Missions trip to Haiti with Mission of Hope, a Christian ministry that is helping to bring healing to those recovering from the devastating earthquakes of 2010.
 This past July, Carson formed the AO1 Foundation to “demonstrate the love of God by providing opportunities and support for the less fortunate and those in need” while specializing in supporting the youth in Philadelphia.

-All the work Carson does in the community in Philadelphia and overseas is just an example of him living for Christ; “Being in the NFL, obviously it’s a big platform,” Wentz said to the media in July.
+All the work Carson does within the community of Philadelphia and overseas is just an example of him living for Christ; “Being in the NFL, obviously it’s a big platform,” Wentz said to the media in July.
 “As a quarterback in Philadelphia, you have a lot of eyes on you.
 I just want to do the best to redirect all the eyes off me and give them to Jesus.”

 Addressing a Fargo, North Dakota church congregation in late July, Carson summed it up perfectly.
 “Jesus died on that cross so that we can have eternal life with him,” said Wentz.
 “We need to be intentional about our conversations.
 At the end of the day, I need to think, What have I done for the kingdom today?
 Who have I impacted?
 Who have I talked to?”